Dog Breeding

 6. Brucellosis Testing

-Brucellosis is a bacterial infection (Brucella canis) that causes infertility, spontaneous abortion, and can be transmitted to humans.
-There is no vaccine and no cure—prevention through testing is essential.
+Brucellosis is a bacterial infection caused by Brucella canis that leads to infertility, spontaneous abortion, and can be transmitted to humans.
+There is no vaccine and no reliable long-term cure.
+Antibiotics can suppress the infection in some dogs, but they may remain lifelong carriers and relapse even after treatment.
+Prevention through testing is essential.

 Brucellosis Testing Schedule